F-Clement/football-champion/README.md

 URL: https://f-clement.github.io/football-champion/

 Football champions is a website that intends to test the knowledge of football lovers.
 It does this by asking who were the champions for a particular year and tournament.
 The tournaments included are the World Cup, The African Nations Cup (AFCON) the Champions League and the Ballon D'or awards.
-So the user has the ability to select the tournament he will like to test his knowledge on then the questions are asked using radom years.
+So the user has the ability to select the tournament he will like to test his knowledge on then the questions are asked using random years.
 ![Football Champions](assets/images/footballchampions.png)
 ## Design